UkoeHB/cobweb_book/books/src/cob_marker.md

 }
 ```

-Now lets add the exit button which will not any more difficult
+Now let's add the exit button which will not any more difficult

 ```rs
 use bevy::prelude::*;